subpair/habit_tracker/README.md

 #### Removing a habit
 A function to remove habits is also available and can be used by choosing the corresponding menu-point and inserting the habit name.
+#### Altering a habit's details
+Used to change the details of a habit such as the name, description or default time value.

 A habit task can be completed after creation either on the current periodicity it was created or the next periodicity. \